 Often one of the last things to be purchased in a beginners setup, monitors can be costly.
 With a laptop, DAW and headphones, anyone can get to work on making something.
 It isn’t until you listen to your work elsewhere that you realize you can’t work on headphones forever.
 Time to bite the bullet and invest in some monitors.
 Lucky for you, I’ve got some great options that come in at a great price.

 I have never personally experienced the CR4s.
 However, I am told that they are like the little brother of the MK3s which I absolutely love.
-I have a pair in my home studio and the yield great results.
+I have a pair in my home studio and they yield great results.
 Now, the CR4s, as you may have guessed, only have a 4″ driver so the low-frequency response stops at around 70Hz.
-This isn’t fantastic but they could easily be paired with a subwoofer at a later date to extended the spectrum.
+This isn’t fantastic but they could easily be paired with a subwoofer at a later date to extend the spectrum.

-The great thing about a 4″ woofer though is that it won’t overpower the room your working in.
+The great thing about a 4″ woofer though is that it won’t overpower the room you work in.
 It’s likely that if you’re looking for cheap audio gear, you’re probably operating in a small room.
 Perhaps a second bedroom or basement.
 Setting up monitors with 8″ drivers in a room like this is a recipe for disaster so sticking with a decent pair of smaller monitors is your best bet.
 I know plenty of people who turn their noses up at Mackie gear, but I honestly couldn’t recommend it more.
 This is a very safe bet for a cheap pair of studio monitors.

-Stepping up to a 5″ woofer, the BX5 D2 also offer really great sound for their price as well as a deeper frequency response.
+Stepping up to a 5″ woofer, the BX5 D2 also offer really great sound for their price as well as deeper frequency response.
 I had the chance to A/B a pair of these against Genelecs, Adams, Yamahas, and Mackies a while back and found they fair incredibly well in a shootout.
 To my ear, they outperform the HS5s with ease.
 The difference between the D2s and the Mackies was minute and I’d only side with Mackie MK3s over them due to the fact that they come with room control switches.
 At just $100 per monitor, you really can’t go wrong with these as your first venture into studio audio.

 Other Cheap Audio Gear

 I want to try and keep this list quite concise so that you’re getting access to cheap audio gear that I truly believe is worth owning.
-There are plenty of other bits of kit I could include to bolster this list, but I feel I owe to you to provide real quality even with cheap equipment.
+There are plenty of other bits of kit I could include bolstering this list, but I feel I owe to you to provide real quality even with cheap equipment.
 As such, I’d like to present a few extra pieces of kit that are worth picking up if they suit your needs.

 If you’ve ever spent any amount of time looking into desks or control surfaces, you probably know how expensive these things can get.
 The Avid artist mix control surface comes in around $1000.00 which is hardly pocket change.
 Now, I know what you’re thinking.
 Behringer!?
 Are you seriously recommending Behringer gear?
 The answer is yes, I really am.
 We all know that Behringer has a certain notoriety for being poorly made.
-However, there are a few products of theirs that really do shine through both for their price point and they’re reliability.
+However, there are a few products of theirs that really do shine through both for their price point and their reliability.

 The BCF2000 has 8 flying faders with total recall functionality.
 This means that when you open your DAW session, the faders will fly into the correct position to match the DAWs mixer using mechanical motors.
 You can bank these 8 faders into 8 groups, allowing up to 64 channels to be controlled on a tactical surface.
 Additionally, you can assign the rotaries knobs and two switches on each channel to your panning and mute/solo buttons.
 This makes the BCF2000 a really very useful studio tool.